buptlishantao/xbob.paper.tpami2013/README.rst

   $ ./bin/bob_compute_perf.py -d /PATH/TO/MULTIPIE/OUTPUT_DIR/U/lda/scores/scores-dev -t /PATH/TO/MULTIPIE/OUTPUT_DIR/U/lda/scores/scores-eval -x

-This value corresponds to one of the PCA baseline reported on Table 3 of the article (Once more, be aware of slight differences due to the implementation changes in the feature extraction process).
-These results are obtained for a PCA subspace of rank 200, which was found to be the optimal PCA subspace size, when we tuned this parameter using the initial LBPH features.
+This value corresponds to the one of the PCA baseline reported on Table 3 of the article (Once more, be aware of differences due to the implementation changes in the feature extraction process and algorithm parameters that have not been kept).
+These results are obtained for a PCA subspace of rank 2048, which was found to be the optimal PCA subspace size, when we tuned this parameter using the LBPH features.

 .. note::